dominik-/t-race/README.md

 TODO: the following parts are incomplete!

 ### Service Model - Call Hierachy
 The basic unit of the architecture description used as input to a benchmark is a *service*.
-Services are abstractions of a unit of software that has some internal functionality and possibly does synchronous and asynchronous calls to other services.
+Services are an abstraction of a unit of software that has some internal functionality and possibly does synchronous and asynchronous calls to other services.

 ### Trace Generation Model